15 Tips for a Minimalist Workspace at Home (Calm, Not Sterile)

 4. Simple Decor

 The goal here is to be intentional.
 Each thing you choose should fit your workspace in a way that adds to its atmosphere without making it crowded.
-Imagine a room where your eyes can move easily, and everything has its place.

 This can range from having no decor at all, where your space is clean and uncluttered, to adding motivational elements.
-You might pick a single piece of art, an affirmation or mindset anchor, a plant, or a clock – things that make you feel good and add a touch of your personality.
+You might pick a single piece of art, an affirmation or mindset anchor, a plant, or a clock: things that make you feel good and add a touch of your personality.

 5. Hidden Storage Solutions